vam-community/vam-party/README.md

     > party publish Saves\Scripts\My Script.cs

+## Usage

-Find more information and more commands in the [commands documentation](USAGE.md).
+All commands and their parameters can be found in the [commands documentation](USAGE.md).

 ## API

-You can integrate with Party in your own software using the .Net [API](API.md)
+You can integrate with Party in your own software using the .Net [API](API.md).

 ## Contributing